ivanistheone/Latent-Dirichlet-Allocation/data/david_dance/README.txt

 1/ Preparing the word stream
     ./csv_to_low.py
     This splits the csv file into `ids.txt` and `docs.txt`.
+    Removes stopwords and stems words.

 2/ Building a vocabulary
     ./makevocab.py -i docs.txt -o tmp_v.txt --minoccur 4
     We have dropped words that occur less than 4 times in the answers.
     The result is the file `vocab.txt` which has 128 different terms.

+    I have tried with stemming and non-stemming...
+    Also cutoff minoccur 3 and minoccur 2 and more topics seems to find better topics.